rrybarczyk/stratum/docs/sv2-explaination.md

 Stratum V2 is a flexible protocol intended to move control back into the hands of the miners while increasing both miner revenue and network decentralization.
 RRQ: This may not go here?

-## Terminology
+# Protocol Overview
+There are four distinct subprotocols that comprise the full feature set of Stratum V2.
+These protocols are the following:

+1. Mining Protocol
+2. Job Negotiation Protocol
+3. Template Distribution Protocol
+4. Job Distribution Protocol

+There are five possible roles involved when using these subprotocols.
+A role here is defined as either a piece of software or hardware, and include the following:

-- Mining Device: Hardware performing the hash, typically a Bitcoin ASIC
+1. Mining Device: The physical hardware performing the hash, typically a Bitcoin ASIC.
-- Miner: The individual running Mining Device(s).
-- Hashrate Consumer (HC): Upstream node to which shares are submitted to, typically a pool
-- Block Template: Block header data fields to be mined over.
-Includes the Merkle root of the transaction set.
+2. Pool Service: Produces jobs (for those not negotiating jobs via the Job Negotiation Protocol), validates shares, and ensures blocks found by clients are propagated through the network (though clients which have full block templates MUST also propagate blocks into the Bitcoin P2P network).
-- Mining Proxy: An intermediary node that sits between the Mining Devices and the HC that aggregates connections to increase bandwidth efficiency.
+3. Mining Proxy: An intermediary node that sits between the Mining Device(s) and the Pool Service that aggregates connections to increase bandwidth efficiency.
 The Mining Proxy provides some optional functionality including the ability to monitor the health and performance of the Mining Devices.
-RRQ: What other extra functionality does the Mining Proxy provide?
+(RRQ: What other extra functionality does the Mining Proxy provide?
 How is the health of a miner evaluated?
 Just whether it is on, low, off, or disabled?
-How is the health different from the performance?
+How is the health different from the performance?)
-RRTODO: List all the modes - Header-only mining, what are the other modes called?
+4. Job Negotiator: A node which negotiations with a Pool Service on behalf of the Mining Device(s) to determine which jobs to mine on.
+The Job Negotiator receives custom block templates from a Template Provider and negotiates the use of the template with the Pool Service.
+It further distributes the jobs to the Mining Proxy (or Proxies) using the Job Distribution Protocol.
+Often this role is built into the Mining Proxy.
+(RRQ: Examples scenario of the Mining Proxy encompassing the Job Negotiator and also not?)
-- Job Negotiator (JN): A node which negotiations with a HC on behalf of one or more Mining Devices to determine which jobs the Mining Devices will work on.
-This node also communicates with the BTP to select the transaction set, then sends the jobs to the Mining Proxies to be distributed the Mining Devices.
+This node also communicates with the Template Provider to select the transaction set, then sends the jobs to the Mining Proxies to be distributed the Mining Devices.
-- Block Template Provider (BTP): A Bitcoin node with Stratum V2 compatible RPC commands to allow for transaction selection by the miner.
+5. Template Provider: A Bitcoin node with Stratum V2 compatible RPC commands to allow for transaction selection by the miner.
 A common example is `bitcoind`.

+Figure X depicts the roles and their encompassing protocols.
-- Upstream: Pool infrastructure belonging to the HC encompassing the server-side Mining Protocol and the server-side Job Negotiation Protocol.
+The furthest upstream component is the pool infrastructure belonging to the Pool Service which encompasses the server-side Mining Protocol and the server-side Job Negotiation Protocol.
-- Downstream: Mining infrastructure encompassing the client-side Mining Protocol, client-side Job Negotiation Protocol, Job Distribution Protocol, Template Distribution Protocol, and Mining Devices.
+Downstream is the mining infrastructure which encompasses the client-side Mining Protocol, client-side Job Negotiation Protocol, Job Distribution Protocol, Template Distribution Protocol, and Mining Devices.

-# Stratum V2 Protocols
+The furthest downstream component are the Mining Devices.
+TODO: import figure

 ## Mining Protocol
-### Motivation
-This is the direct successor of Stratum V1 and is used for communication between the Mining Devices, Mining Proxies, and Hashrate Consumers.
+This is the core mining protocol and is the direct successor of Stratum V1.
+There are several ways to configure the Mining Protocol, from its simplest form where the Pool Service selects the transaction set and communications directly with Mining Device, to a scenario in which a miner selects their own transaction set for thousands of Mining Devices that share single communication channel with the Pool Service.
+Various scenarios are discussed in the [Functionality subsection](RR TODO: link section) below.

-### Functionality
+### Communication Channels
-RR TODO: elaborate on functionality beyond just the channels.
-Explain that it is the core protocol and provides all the core messaging between the downstream mining farm and the upstream HC.
-There are three available modes of communication between the Mining Protocol node and then Hashrate Consumer.
-These modes are referred to as "channels".
+In order for the Mining Protocol to support a variety of flexible use cases for the miner, there are three modes of communication, called channels.
+These channels define different message formats that are ether passed directly between the downstream Mining Device(s) and the upstream Pool Service, or between the downstream Mining Device(s), the relatively upstream Mining Proxy, and the upstream Pool Service.

 1. **Standard Channels**
 This is the simplest mode of communication and is the most efficient in terms of bandwidth consumption and CPU load.
 To achieve this, some choice is taken away from the miner.
-Specifically, the extranonce feature is unused such that the coinbase transaction is not altered and the 32-byte Merkle root hash is sent from the HC to the Mining Protocol node, rather than the Merkle tree branches, reducing bandwidth consumption and CPU load.
+Specifically, the extranonce feature is unused such that the coinbase transaction is not altered and the 32-byte Merkle root hash is sent from the Pool Service to the Mining Protocol node, rather than the Merkle tree branches, reducing bandwidth consumption and CPU load.
 RRQ: is Mining Protocol node the right thing to say here?

 2. **Extended Channels**
-This mode gives extensive control over the search space used by the Mining Device, allowing the miner to implement advanced used cases such as translation between the Stratum V1 and V2 protocols (used if the HC is Stratum V2 compatible but the Mining Device firmware is Stratum V1 compatible), difficulty aggregation (RRQ: what is diff aggregation?
+This mode gives extensive control over the search space used by the Mining Device, allowing the miner to implement advanced used cases such as translation between the Stratum V1 and V2 protocols (used if the Pool Service is Stratum V2 compatible but the Mining Device firmware is Stratum V1 compatible), difficulty aggregation (RRQ: what is diff aggregation?
 Is it similar to a miner choosing their own pdiff?), custom search space splitting (RRQ: is this encompassing the extranonce? what else does this include?), ect.
 (RRQ: what else is in "etc"?).
 The use of these features does come at a cost of higher bandwidth consumption and CPU load compared to the Standard Channel, but is still much more efficient than the Stratum V1 protocol.

 3. **Group Channels**
 This mode is a collection of Standard Channels that are opened within a particular connection so that they are addressable through a communication channel.
 RRQ: Need more clarity on this channel type.
 Is this used for a large farm?
 Why can't Extended Channels be grouped?

-## Job Negotiation (JN) Protocol
+## Job Negotiation Protocol
 ### Motivation
-The Job Negotiation (JN) Protocol is used when a miner elects to exercise their right to select their own transaction set, a core feature of Stratum V2.
+The Job Negotiation Protocol is used when a miner elects to exercise their right to select their own transaction set, a core feature of Stratum V2.
-This is in stark contrast to Stratum V1 where only the HC selects the transaction set.
+This is in stark contrast to Stratum V1 where only the Pool Service selects the transaction set.
 In this way, the pooled mining becomes more akin to solo mining, increasing decentralization.

 The ability for a miner to select their own transaction set is vital for the decentralization of Bitcoin.
-Currently with Stratum V1, the HC dictates which transactions are included in a block.
+Currently with Stratum V1, the Pool Service dictates which transactions are included in a block.
-This results in a very real threat of transaction censorship by a handful of HCs (e.g. pool operators).
+This results in a very real threat of transaction censorship by a handful of Pool Services (e.g. pool operators).
 The push for decentralization in this context does come at an increase in overhead cost to the miner because the miner must operate and maintain a Block Template Provider (e.g. a `bitcoind` node).

-While some miners may still leave the transaction set selection to the HC, it is vital for the mining ecosystem as a whole to have the ability to select their transaction set in case the treat of transaction censorship by the HC does become a reality.
+While some miners may still leave the transaction set selection to the Pool Service, it is vital for the mining ecosystem as a whole to have the ability to select their transaction set in case the treat of transaction censorship by the Pool Service does become a reality.
 At a minimum, the Job Negotiation Protocol enables a fail safe for miners to fall back on if this unfortunate situation arises.

 ## Functionality
-The JN Protocol provides the means for a HC to agree upon a Block Template selected by a Miner (RRQ: or should I say TD Protocol?).
-It is very much a negotiation between the two parties as the Miner sends their selected transaction set to the HC who then either accepts the set or rejects it if it is invalid.
+The Job Negotiation Protocol provides the means for a Pool Service to agree upon a Block Template selected by a Miner (RRQ: or should I say Template Distribution Protocol?).
+It is very much a negotiation between the two parties as the Miner sends their selected transaction set to the Pool Service who then either accepts the set or rejects it if it is invalid.
-The result of the negotiation can be reused for all mining connections to the HC.
-Potentially thousands of Mining Devices can share this connection and this negotiated Block Template, greating reducing computational intensity.
+The result of the negotiation can be reused for all mining connections to the Pool Service.
+Potentially thousands of Mining Devices can share this connection and this negotiated Block Template, creating reducing computational intensity.

-## Template Distribution (TD) Protocol
+## Template Distribution Protocol
 ### Motivation
-The Template Distribution (TD) Protocol is used to extract information about the next candidate block from the Block Template Provider (i.e. `bitcoind`), replacing the need for `getblocktemplate` (defined in [BIP22](https://github.com/bitcoin/bips/blob/master/bip-0022.mediawiki) and [BIP23](https://github.com/bitcoin/bips/blob/master/bip-0023.mediawiki)).
+The Template Distribution Protocol is used to extract information about the next candidate block from the Block Template Provider (i.e. `bitcoind`), replacing the need for `getblocktemplate` (defined in [BIP22](https://github.com/bitcoin/bips/blob/master/bip-0022.mediawiki) and [BIP23](https://github.com/bitcoin/bips/blob/master/bip-0023.mediawiki)).

 ### Functionality
 The Block Template Provider must implement Stratum V2 compatible RPC commands.
 RRTODO: What else goes here?

-## Job Distribution (JD) Protocol
+## Job Distribution Protocol
-The Job Distribution (JD) Protocol is used when miners elect to choose their own Block Template.
-The JD Protocol passes the newly negotiated Block Template to interested nodes, complimenting the JN Protocol.
+The Job Distribution Protocol is used when miners elect to choose their own Block Template.
+The Job Distribution Protocol passes the newly negotiated Block Template to interested nodes, complimenting the Job Negotiation Protocol.
 Here, a node is either the Mining Proxy (in the case where the Mining Device firmware is only Stratum V1 compatible) or the Mining Device itself (in the case where the Mining Device firmware is Stratum V2 compatible).
-In the case where miners elect for the HC to choose the Block Template, jobs are distributed directly from the HC to the interested nodes and the JD Protocol is not used.
+In the case where miners elect for the Pool Service to choose the Block Template, jobs are distributed directly from the Pool Service to the interested nodes and the Job Distribution Protocol is not used.

-Additionally, it is possible that the JN role will be part of a larger Mining Protocol proxy that also distributes jobs, making this sub-protocol unnecessary even when miners do choose their own Block Template.
+Additionally, it is possible that the Job Negotiation role will be part of a larger Mining Protocol proxy that also distributes jobs, making this sub-protocol unnecessary even when miners do choose their own Block Template.
 RRQ: I have no idea what this means or if it belongs here.

 # Stratum V2 Feature Set
 ## Binary Protocol
 Stratum V2 uses a binary protocol as opposed to the plain-text JSON used in Stratum V1.
-Using a machine-readable protocol is much more compact than the human-readable alternative, thereby greatly reducing bandwidth consumption for both the upstream HC and the downstream miner, resulting in lower infrastructure costs for all parties and reducing a miner's stale job rate.
+Using a machine-readable protocol is much more compact than the human-readable alternative, thereby greatly reducing bandwidth consumption for both the upstream Pool Service and the downstream miner, resulting in lower infrastructure costs for all parties and reducing a miner's stale job rate.

 While the core messages remain constant, Stratum V1's nebulous protocol definition resulted in a variety of implementations, all differing between pools.
 This can create confusion or potentially result in a fork of the mining protocol, something that is unnecessary and should be avoided for simplicity's sake.